 The simplest definition of Business = Problem-Solving.

 But unfortunately, social media has portrayed becoming an entrepreneur as fancy and astonishing.
 (Read: Elon Musk).
-Employees were working at 9-5 jobs; dream of quitting their jobs and starting their own businesses.
+Employees were working at 9-5 jobs; dreamed of quitting their jobs and starting their own businesses.
 Nothing wrong with it.
-But starting a business just because you are bored of your job is not advisable.
+But starting a business just because you are bored with your job is not advisable.